-Connecticut motor vehicles should not get operated unless they register with the commissioner.
+Connecticut motor vehicles should not be operated by a person unless that person registers with the Commissioner.
 An infraction against Connecticut General Statute Section 14-12 occurs if:

 - A person registers a motor vehicle that they do not operate or own.